The John Paul Stevens Public Interest Fellowships: $5000 for the three eligible applications with the highest scores.

 - Have secured a full time summer placement at a public interest organization or government agency; AND

-- Have performed (1) at least 10 hours of pro bono (volunteer work done without compensation and not done for credits) public service work during this academic year ; OR (2) at least 5 hours of volunteer work on behalf of KHLF.
+- Have performed (1) at least 10 hours of public service/volunteer work during this academic year ; OR (2) at least 5 hours of volunteer work on behalf of KHLF.

 Yes, if prior to the application deadline you:

-- Meet the eligibility requirements for the UCOP fellowship; AND
+- Meet the eligibility requirements for the Summer Public Service Fellowship; AND

 - You do not receive financial compensation of any kind from the host organization.